 K. The Elder Board and Finance Committee shall receive monthly financial reports.

 The primary purpose of Harbour Shores Church is to exalt the Lord Jesus Christ as set forth in Article II.
 Harbour Shores Church serves as a steward of the property that God has entrusted to us.
-The facilities and all property of Harbour Shores Church are private property and are to be used primarily for religious purposes, including the exercise of religion and speech pertaining to, and consistent with, its Statement of Faith and Core Values.
-In all matters pertaining to the use of the facilities of Harbour Shores Church, including but not limited to its buildings, outbuildings, parking lot, and grounds, and any other property, whether real, personal, tangible, intangible, intellectual, or other property of Harbour Shores Church, the only activities or uses allowed shall be those that are consistent with the Biblical beliefs, Statement of Faith, and Core Values of Harbour Shores Church.
+The facilities and all property of Harbour Shores Church are private property and are to be used primarily for religious purposes, including the exercise of religion and speech pertaining to, and consistent with, its Statement of Faith, Beliefs and Practices, and Core Values.
+In all matters pertaining to the use of the facilities of Harbour Shores Church, including but not limited to its buildings, outbuildings, parking lot, and grounds, and any other property, whether real, personal, tangible, intangible, intellectual, or other property of Harbour Shores Church, the only activities or uses allowed shall be those that are consistent with the Statement of Faith, Beliefs and Practices, and Core Values of Harbour Shores Church.
 All property of Harbour Shores Church is primarily for use by the church and its Members consistent with its purposes.
 All individuals or groups seeking to use HSC property for non-official HSC purposes must complete the application form(s) required by the Facility Usage Policy.
-Approval or denial of requests shall be consistent with the Biblical beliefs, Statement of Faith, and Core Values of Harbour Shores Church.
+Approval or denial of requests shall be consistent with the Statement of Faith, Beliefs and Practices, and Core Values of Harbour Shores Church.
 For purposes of church doctrine, practice, policy, and discipline, our Elder Board is the church’s final interpretive authority on the Bible’s meaning and application.
 Subject to the discretion of the Elder Board, any individual may be notified that he or she is not to be present upon church premises for such a period of time as is deemed necessary for the safety and well-being of others on church premises.

 B. The church shall endeavor to designate not less than 10% of its annual operating budget toward mission work.